 Election results are in

-We have the pleasure of announcing the results from the 2021 DM Executive Board elections for the term beginning in August 2021 and ending in July 2023.
-140 DM members cast votes this year for four open seats.
-The four highest vote counts went to the following candidates who have now been elected to the board:
+We have the pleasure of announcing the results from the 2022 DM Executive Board elections for the term beginning in August 2022 and ending in July 2026.
+111 DM members cast votes this year for five open seats.
+The five highest vote counts went to the following candidates who have now been elected to the board (in alphabetical order):

-We would like to thank the other candidates — Tsehay Ademe Belay, Bill Endres, Sean M. Winslow, and Ephrem Aboud Ishac — for standing for election and providing us with an outstandingly rich choice.
+We would like to thank the other candidates – James B. Harr, III, Ephrem Aboud Ishac, Hee Sook Lee-Niinioja, Christine McWebb and Matthew J. Westerby – for standing for election and providing us with an outstandingly rich choice.
 Thank you for your participation!

-To vote in the election you must be one of the subscribers to the Digital Medievalist mailing list.
+To vote in the 2022-2026 Board Elections one needs to be a subscriber to the Digital Medievalist mailing list.
 To vote, use the link and the voting token that have been sent to the email address that you have used to register to DM.

-Board positions are for two year terms and incumbents may be re-elected.
+Board positions are for four year terms and incumbents may be re-elected.
 Members of the board are responsible for the overall direction of the organisation.
-This is a working board and candidates should be willing and able to commit time to Digital Medievalist.
-For more information about the election procedure, board roles and bylaws, see:
+This is a working board and candidates are expected to commit time to Digital Medievalist.
+For further information, see:

 Ephrem Aboud Ishac